phantomrecords/mandickulus/README.md

 ## 🔥 Purpose

-This repository and site showcase the work of Michael Thomas Widener, II — artist, animator, NFT creator, and originator of visionary interactive experiences.
+This repository and site showcase the work of Michael Widener, II — artist, animator, NFT creator, and originator of visionary interactive experiences.

 No content herein is open source.
 This is **The Path of the One True Digital Creator.**